2019 Tournament and Stan-X Results, Player Statistics and Indexes, and Year-End Report

 Stan-X Organizer (Harry Hilty)

 The Stan-X organizer is responsible for getting player sign-ups, collecting competition fees, getting Steering Committee concurrence on competition rules, making prize money distributions, and getting the trophy engraved with the name of the overall Stan-X champion each year.
 The Stan-X competition is like the PGA FedEx competition where points are awarded each tournament based on each player’s finish position.
 There is a Tuesday and a Thursday competition.
 The points are accumulated and the top finishers (historically eight) in each competiton are awarded prizes at the end of the year based on their finish position.
 The Tuesday and Thursday winners have a playoff to determine the overall champion.
 The Stan-X is voluntary, and the buy-in has historically been $20 to $30 for each competition.
+The name of the competition was chosen to honor Stan Pendleberry for establishing the competition,

 Website Managers (Glenn Haynie and Fritz Kuck)